Abdopus aculeatus

 Abdopus aculeatus is a small species of octopus in the order Octopoda.
 It has the common name algae octopus due to its typical resting camouflage, which resembles a gastropod shell overgrown with algae.
 It is small in size with a mantle around the size of a small orange (c.
 7 cm) and arms 25 cm in length, and is adept at mimicking its surroundings.

-A. aculeatus has been described as "the only land octopus", because it lives on beaches walking from one tidal pool to the next hunting for crabs.
-Many other octopuses can crawl short distances on land when necessary, but only A. aculeatus is known to do so on a routine basis.

 World range and habitat

 Algae octopuses are found throughout intertidal zones along the Indonesian, Philippine, and Northern Australian coastlines.
 They primarily live in areas with abundant sea grass coverage and occupy dens built into the sandy seafloor, which they line with small pebbles.
 In its resting camouflage, A. aculeatus displays mottled ochre, gray, and brown colors that resemble a shell overgrown with algae, and dark arm bars reminiscent of hermit crab legs.

 Feeding behavior

 Algae octopuses are most active during the day, leaving their dens to forage and returning at night.
 In some areas (mainly Northern Australia), Algae Octopuses will forage among coral, but typically they do not.
 They tend to feed on small crustaceans including portunid and calappid crabs by groping and pouncing on small rocks and clusters of algae, and digging into the sand.
 They will chase their prey by jetting, the act of forcing water out of their siphon in order to propel their body forward, head first.
 Once they catch their prey they use their sharp beak to "drill" into its exoskeleton and reach the muscle within.
 Most often they will eat their prey on site, but on occasion when they consume their prey near their den, they will carry the exoskeleton up to away to discard it.

+A. aculeatus is often confused with "the only land octopus"; a currently undescribed species of the same genus first discovered in 2011, however, due to distinct phenotypic differences, there is no evidence to suggest the two species are the same.